Limit Theorems for Multifractal Products of Geometric Stationary Processes

-In principle, it is possible to obtain log-hyperbolic scenarios for which there exist exact forms of L\'{e}vy measures of the OU process and the BDLP L \'{e}vy process; however some analytical work is still to be carried out.
+In the same spirit one can obatin the log Meixner or more generally log-z multifractal scenario (see Anh, Leonenko and Shieh 2008a) or log-Euler's gamma multifractal scenario (see Anh, Leonenko and Shieh 2008b).
+In principle, it is possible to obtain the log-hyperbolic scenarios for which there exist exact forms of L\'{e}vy measures of the OU process and the BDLP L \'{e}vy process; however some analytical work is still to be carried out.
 This will be done elsewhere.